 This post is part of a series on theatrical words.
 For an introduction to the series, see Performing words: introduction to a new thread on theatre and language.

 It’s nearly Christmas, and I’m writing to ask if there might be room for the inns in our accounts of early London playing spaces.
-When we think of Elizabethan London playhouses, most of us think of an amphitheatre: big, round and outdoors.
-Sometimes we might also think of indoor playing spaces, particularly at the Blackfriars: small, rectangular and indoors.
-In a later blogpost, I’ll be asking what we mean by the word playhouse, but for now, this post considers the third kind of Elizabethan playing space, the inns, which are rarely included in accounts of the playhouses at all.
+When we think of Elizabethan London playhouses, most of us think of an amphitheatre: big, round, outdoors and out of the city.
+Sometimes we might also think of indoor playing spaces, particularly at the Blackfriars: small, rectangular, indoors, and in the city.
+This post considers the third kind of Elizabethan playing space, the inns, which are rarely included in accounts of the playhouses at all.
 This, I’m going to suggest, would have surprised Elizabethans, who may well have considered the inns as the primary, most prestigious playing houses in town.
 As we shall see, figures as diverse as the Queen’s Men, Richard Tarlton’s horse and Satan himself all sought access to performance at the inns.
 The inns thrived as playing spaces up to 1595, making them likely venues for playwrights we now associtate with outdoor playhouses, most obviously Shakespeare and Jonson.

 The big, round and outdoors playhouse is not itself a secure category, of course.
 Scholars have come to realise that not all such playhouses were as big as we thought, and many would quibble with the word ’round’.
-These buildings were roundly polygonal, perhaps we might say.
+These buildings were roundly polygonal, perhaps we might say, and we now know from the Curtain that some were stubbornly oblong.
 But despite the controversies over size and shape, scholars don’t tend to question the word ‘outdoors’, which I think should surprise us more than it does.
 At a basic horizontal level, both audience and performers were firmly indoors in these spaces: they’d entered the building via a door.
 They are outdoors only from a vertical perspective, since these playhouses didn’t have a complete roof.
 It is these larger, rounder, less canopied places that have come to define the modern sense of an Elizabethan playhouse.
 This ignores other kinds of playing space, and a very silly person might want to call this exclusive mode of definition a ruthless, roofless sort of theatre history.

 But given how little we think of inn playing spaces as playhouses, it is perhaps surprising to realise that we in fact know much more about their playing culture than we do about either the early outdoor or indoor kind of playing spaces.
 This is especially true in the public domain of printed books and letters witnessing widespread popular opinion and knowledge.
 The inns are often described by scholars as an earlier and quickly outmoded place to play, but in fact they opened and thrived alongside the outdoor spaces.
 Although they have come to seem far less important to theatre historians than these outdoor spaces, it is in fact the inns, not the outdoor playhouses, that attract interest from contemporaries.
 In the rest of this blog post, I quote from Glynne Wickham, Herbert Berry and William Ingram’s English Professional Theatre, something of a Bible for our project.
 I confine myself to this book to make the polemical point that this evidence has been staring us in the face since at least 2000, when that book was published.
 There we can see that commentary of various forms from the 1570s, ’80s and ’90s tells us much about why you might go see a play at a particular inn, at a time when we do not know these things for other kinds of venue.